-The National Pension Scheme was designed keeping the interests of the working population in mind, striving to provide decent financial support to them post retirement.
+The National Pension Scheme (NPS) was designed keeping the interests of the working population in mind, striving to provide decent financial support to them post retirement.
 Given the unpredictability of life, this plan is ideal for everyone as it offers peace of mind and comfort to subscribers.
 A host of features make it perfectly suited to face the harsh reality of life, cocooning not just the subscriber but also his/her family in the case of any eventuality.

 Procedure and documents required to claim death benefit